ryantd42/NY-Legislative-Git/2023/S2237B-2023/bill.md

  PURSUANT TO SECTION NINETY-EIGHT-D OF THE STATE FINANCE LAW, AND  TOTALS ON  ANY  SAVINGS  TO THE STATE DUE TO COVERAGE OF RESIDENTS OF THE STATE THAT ARE INELIGIBLE FOR THE BASIC HEALTH PROGRAM UNDER 42 U.S.C.
-SECTION 18051 ON THE BASIS OF IMMIGRATION STATUS; ANY MONEYS UTILIZED  FROM  THE BASIC  HEALTH  PLAN  TRUST  FUND  TO SUPPORT THE DELIVERY OF HEALTH CARE SERVICES TO PERSONS ELIGIBLE FOR COVERAGE  UNDER  THE  WAIVER;  and  the demographics  of  the  1332 state innovation program enrollees including age and immigration status.
+SECTION 18051 ON THE BASIS OF IMMIGRATION STATUS; and the  demographics  of  the 1332  state  innovation  program enrollees including age and immigration status.
   [10.]
 12. Severability.
 If the secretary of health and human  services or  the  secretary  of  the treasury do not approve any provision of the application for a state innovation waiver, such decision shall in no way